Microform Reader Printers: Vintage Viewing Technology

 A roll of 16mm negative microfilm

 Those with the resources to do so often purchase the microfilm or microfiche from libraries, genealogical or historical societies, and even government agencies.
-Others use their researching talents to find lower-cost options.
+Others use their research talents to find lower-cost options.
 Luana Darby from Utah states, “I do quite a bit of genealogical research and use my reader/printer for looking at microfilm and fiche that I have ‘inherited.’
 I have census films and various microfiche from a family history library that closed.
 I also have other microfilmed records from smaller genealogical and historical societies that have closed over the years.
 Many times, the purchase price was only the cost of shipping the films to me.”

 Several other respondents said they borrow the media from public institutions.
 “I borrow newspaper microfilm from the Missouri State Historical Society to transcribe genealogical data from the articles,” says Raleigh-Adams.
 “My research and website would be impossible if I had to spend all that time at the library.
 I have also purchased microfilm over the years from various institutions, something that has become increasingly more affordable.”